-- Above method is being implemented because Lenovo has not till date released official drivers support of Windows 10 for G580 model.
+- The above method is being implemented because Lenovo has not until now released the official driver’s support of Windows 10 for the G580 model.

 Another Solution if you don’t have Latest Driver for Lenovo Notebook for Audio in Windows 10

-- Go to Desktop & locate Sound icon on right of Taskbar.
+- Go to Desktop & locate the Sound icon on the right of Taskbar.